惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Lanvin is the oldest couture house in existence.
 How do you account for that?

-I wonder if it’s because it remained a family business for quite a long time?
+I wonder if it’s because it remained a family business for so long.
 Her daughter took over from her, and [Madame Lanvin] had a large family, and she was part of a large family, so she had a lot of brothers, and some of them were taking care of certain parts of the business.
-So I think a strong foundation was made that would then let [the brand] go forward.
+So a strong foundation was laid, allowing [the brand] to move forward.
 I can remember the collections of Maryll Lanvin—who was a Lanvin by marriage—from when I was first getting interested in fashion.

 Who is Lanvin to you?

-I mean, an incredibly driven woman.
-I think she must have been amazing.
-She was traveling, she was going to Venice in the ’20s with her niece—so two women traveling alone.
+An incredibly driven woman.
+She must have been amazing.
+She was traveling, she was going to Venice in the ’20s with her niece, so the two women were traveling alone.
 Then she was doing good things, like starting a [staff] canteen and a holiday retreat for her workers for when they had time off.
 It was kind of a workers’ holiday camp.
 So she had a social conscience.

 She was a milliner, and one of the first couturiers to do a menswear collection—we’re celebrating 100 years now.
-She had a sports line, children’s wear, things for the home, perfumes as well.
+She also had a sports line, children’s wear, home goods, and perfumes.
 She was really the first lifestyle brand.

 Image may contain Art Painting Adult Person Clothing Dress Face Head and Drawing